Previous dayFebruary 2, 2026Next day

 6.0 km---✓ ReviewedUSGS →

-On February 2, 2026 at 21:15 UTC, a magnitude 2.0 earthquake struck 46 km SSE of Glacier View, Alaska.
+At 21:15 UTC on February 2, 2026, a magnitude 2.0 tremor occurred 46 km SSE of Glacier View, Alaska.
 The hypocenter lay at 6.0 km, placing this in the shallow crustal category.
-The epicenter is at 61.437°, -147.264°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 61.437°N, -147.264°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-02